veritem/upro/README.md

 #### Contribute

-Have any idea in mind about this project consider firing an issue or a PR
+Have an idea in mind about this project consider firing an issue or a PR